acquitelol/elle/README.md

 These are the mappings of types in Elle:

 - `nil` - No type.
 Can be used to give a function that doesn't return anything an explicit return type.
 Keep in mind that this is purely semantic and cannot be used as a standalone type for variables.
+- `void` - A mapping to `byte`, usually used for `void *` or function return signatures
-- `bool` - A mapping to `int`, and works purely as a semantic for boolean literals like `true` or `false` that expand to `1` or `0` respectively.
+- `bool` - A mapping to `i8`, and works purely as a semantic for boolean literals like `true` or `false` that expand to `1` or `0` respectively.
-- `char` - A mapping to `byte` representing a character in ASCII.
+- `char` - A mapping to a `byte` representing a character in ASCII.
+- `i8` - A "byte", also known as an 8-bit integer.
+- `i16` - A "short", also known as a 16-bit signed integer, or half the size of an i32.
-- `int` - A "word", also known as a 32 bit signed integer.
+- `i32` - A "word", also known as a 32-bit signed integer.
-- `long` - A signed integer of the size specified by your computer's architecture.
-On x64 computers this is a 64-bit signed integer, while on x86 computers this is a 32-bit signed integer.
+- `i64` - A signed integer of the size specified by your computer's architecture, up to 64-bit.
-- `single` - A 32-bit signed floating point number.
+- `f32` - A 32-bit signed floating point number.
-- `float` - A mapping to a `single`.
-- `double` - A 64-bit signed floating point number, providing double the precision of a `single`.
+- `f64` - A 64-bit signed floating point number, providing double the precision of `f32`.
-- `function` - A type that maps to a `byte`.
+- `fun` - A type that maps to a `byte`.
 This is intended to be used as a pointer to the first byte of a function definition.
-- `pointer` - Denoted by `<type> *` -> As pointers are just a number, an address in memory, a pointer in Elle is just a `long` that holds extra context by holding another type so that it can use its size to calculate an offset when indexing an array.
+- `pointer` - Denoted by `<type> *` -> As pointers are just a number, an address in memory, a pointer in Elle is just an `i64` that holds extra context by holding another type so that it can use its size to calculate an offset when indexing its memory.
 - `string` - A mapping to a `char *`, which is essentially an array of characters.

 <hr />

 ### ♡ **Type Conversion / Casting**

-* A type conversion consists of converting a variable from one type to another, usually compromising precision if converting to a type with a lower size (double -> single) or having more precision if promoting a type (int -> long).
+* A type conversion consists of converting a variable from one type to another, usually compromising precision if converting to a type with a lower size (f64 -> f32) or having more precision if promoting a type (i32 -> i64).

 You can cast a type in a similar manner to C.
 <br />